rwdaigle/elixir-environment-basics/README.md

 * Build utility/script runner (like Rake)
 * Dependency manager (like Bundler)

-^ Mix is the core command line tool of Elixir, responsible for many things
+^ You'll interact a lot with mix because it's the core command line tool of Elixir and has many responsibilities

 ^ Let's see how it creates projects for us

 —

-# Create new project
+# Create new project*

 ```bash
 $ mix help